akabab/wunderbird/README.md

 [>> TRY IT <<](http://ycribier:8000)

 It's a remake of flappy bird, improved to be multiplayer online through a web page and directly influenced by the sensed data from the external environment.

+This were orignaly made during Wearhacks Hackathon in 42 School, Paris.
+This project was then selected alongside other 4 teams and finally won the wunderbar prize.

 Wunder bar sensors recover real environement datas such as temperature, noise, humidy.. which ones represents then the "Wunder Bird" game design!